Reactions to the 1989 Tiananmen Square protests and massacre: National reaction

 "The measures adopted by the Chinese government to stop the turmoil and put down the rebellion have not only won the acclaim and support of the Chinese people, but they have also won the understanding and support of the governments and peoples of many other countries.
 The Chinese government has announced that it will unswervingly carry on the policy of reform and opening to the outside world…"

 Due to the ongoing censorship in China, it is difficult to verify the claim that the government crackdown had popular support.
 In the book The People's Republic of Amnesia: Tiananmen Revisited, Chen Guang, a soldier who participated in the 4 June crackdown, describes the attitudes of citizens following the protests, "The residents suddenly changed to become really nice to the soldiers.
 I thought about this a lot at the time.
 It really confused me.
 Why was it like that?
 On June 4th, all the residents supported the students.
 So overnight how did they come to support the soldiers?"

 In the weeks after the crackdown, Chinese state news focused largely on the aggression of protesters and their killing of PLA soldiers.
 Footage of Liu Guogeng, who was beaten to death by protesters before being immolated, and his grieving family was shown repeatedly in government television broadcasts during June 1989.
 State media showed mourners laying wreaths and flowers at the site where Liu was killed.
 The families of demonstrators and bystanders who were killed during the protest have in some cases been forbidden from engaging in public mourning.

+In a private conversation with East German Politburo member Günter Schabowski shortly after the massacre, Jiang Zemin denied the massacre, but admitted that the square was cleared militarily and that in the ensuing clashes, around 400 people died.
+According to Schabowski, Zemin did not denigrate the students, avoiding terms like "counter-revolution" or "foreign interference", and seemed uncomfortable with the topic, which he interpreted as stemming from feelings of guilt.